-Both the GH5s and GH5 has a Micro Four third sensor.
-However, the GH5 sensor has a 20MP resolution where the sensor from the GH5s has halve the megapixel, namely 10.2.
+Both the GH5s and GH5 have a Micro Four third sensor.
+However, the GH5 sensor has a 20MP resolution whereas the sensor from the GH5s has half the megapixel, namely 10.2.
 Why did they lower this amount for the GH5s?
 Well, because of the fewer pixels and the same sensor size the size of the pixel is larger so that it can receive more light.
-Because of the more light it can receive it will reduce the noise more at higher ISO levels.
+Because the more light it can receive this reduces the noise at higher ISO levels.

 The Panasonic GH5s and GH5 can both record in 4K Ultra HD (3840×2160) or Cinema 4K (4096×2160) formats.
-The difference is in the Cinema 4K where the GH5 is limited to 24fps where the GH5s can record up to 60fps.
-In 4K UHD both cameras can record top to 60fps.
-For a long time, the Panasonic GH5 deserved the title of the best 4K video camera in his price class.
+The difference is in the Cinema 4K where the GH5 is limited to 24fps while the GH5s can record up to 60fps.
+In 4K UHD, both cameras can record top to 60fps.
+For a long time, the Panasonic GH5 deserved the title of the best 4K video camera in its price class.

-Internally (!) bot models can record at 4:2:2 10-bit and 400mpbs in 4K what is impressive as other brands mostly don’t offer this internally.
-You will need an external recording monitor for this.
+Internally (!) bot models can record at 4:2:2 10-bit and 400mpbs in 4K which is impressive as other brands mostly don’t offer this internally.
+You will need an external recording monitor for this

 DIMENSION AND WEIGHT